jpdeleon/panstarrs/README.md

 ```

 ## To do:
-1. add custom K2 aperture used in photometry (currently using circular aperture)
+1. add custom K2 aperture used in photometry (currently using circular aperture) by supplying the ax argument in the function
 2. fix bug in panstarrs.plot_epics